SphereCraft/Second_Brain/000_Second_Brain/Building_Bastion_Host_(IaC).md

 Log back into the bastionhost again ssh -i bastion.pem ec2-user{IP Address}
-Run ls to see if anything is in the bastionhost root This file will be used to Auth into our [[EC2]] [[Server]] in the AppSubnet that we will create when we ping from one to the other, as before.
+Run ls to see if anything is in the bastionhost root This file will be used to Auth into our [EC2](./EC2.md) [Server](./Server.md)in the AppSubnet that we will create when we ping from one to the other, as before.